ahmad-ali14/prfl20-wp/readme.md

 This Repo is designed to work on your local machine, Just clone the repo using `username: root` and password `123456` or empty string. then activate the theme and Happy codding.

+** WordPress 5.3.2 is already installed with this Repo

 if you want the theme only, follow the download link below

 ## Direct Download of the Theme only ( Zip file ):